SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/C - Perceptron.md

 # Perceptron

-Fundamental Objective: To provide meaningful categorization from some input information.
+Fundamental Objective: To provide meaningful categorization for some input information.

 A typical pattern recognition system is comprised of two stages: